sparkfun/SparkFun_IoT_Node_LoRaWAN/docs/quick_start.md

     ![Product Thumbnail](assets/img/26060-IoT-Node-LoRaWAN-Feature.jpg)
     </figure></a>

--    The SparkFun IoT Node - LoRaWAN is a dual-action board that combines the exceptional LoRaWAN capabilities of the Digi XBee LR module with the RP2350 - a new family of microcontrollers from Raspberry Pi that offers significant enhancements over the RP2040 line.
-With Digi's Scan and Go Provisioning App, you'll have a data-ready device solution from development to operation up and running in no time.

-    Digi XBee LR modules are pre-activated on the Digi X-ON cloud platform for automated connection and two-way device management.
-The Digi XBee LR module provides a simplified Digi Embedded API and AT command interpreter to interface with your sensor over serial.
+-    The SparkFun IoT Node for LoRaWAN® development board brings an entirely new level of usability to the often convoluted and configuration-intensive effort to set up a LoRaWAN®-based IoT Device.
+Combining the ease of LoRaWAN® setup and configuration delivered by the Digi X-ON™ system with the rapid prototyping provided by the SparkFun Qwiic ecosystem, the SparkFun IoT Node for LoRaWAN® development board accelerates IoT end-node creation and deployment.

     <center>
     [Purchase from SparkFun :fontawesome-solid-cart-plus:{ .heart }](https://www.sparkfun.com/products/26060){ .md-button .md-button--primary }